We will track here amendments to this resource that reflect changes in law and practice.

 For more on employee information documents, see Employee information documents.

-In the UK, the employee share scheme exemption applies whether or not the securities which are offered to employees are the same as the securities which are listed.
-We understand that, in some other EEA states, the employee share scheme exemption is only available if the securities offered to employees are the same class as the listed securities.
+In the UK, the employee share scheme exemption applies whether or not the securities which are offered to employees are the same as the securities that are listed.
+We understand that in some other EEA states, the employee share scheme exemption is only available if the securities offered to employees are the same class as the listed securities.

 Employee information documents

-No employee information document is required for an employee offer or award of free securities, as these offers fall outside the Directive under a different exemption (for more information, see Legal update, Prospectus Directive: CESR confirms information document not required for free employee securities (www.practicallaw.com/5-501-2383)).
+No employee information document is required for an employee offer or award of free securities, or where one of the de minimis exemptions applies.
 However, an employee information document is required where the company wishes to rely on the employee share scheme exemption.

 At present, there are no more detailed requirements for these information documents in the Directive itself or in associated guidance issued by the European legislature or Commission, although:

-ESMA publishes some recommendations about them in CESR recommendations that were updated by ESMA in March 2011 (these are quoted below).
+ESMA published some recommendations about them in Committee of European Securities Regulators (CESR) (www.practicallaw.com/5-107-7543) recommendations that were updated by ESMA in March 2011 (these are quoted below).

-Recital 14 of the Amending Directive (2010/73/EU) which extended the employee share scheme exemption from 1 January 2011 suggests that employee information documents prepared by unlisted companies should be updated when necessary, although this is not reflected in the operative provisions of the amended Directive (for more information, see Legal update, Prospectus Directive exemption for share schemes extended to all European companies and to non-European companies on equivalent markets: Employee information documents: apparent new updating obligation for unlisted EEA companies (www.practicallaw.com/4-504-2291)).
+Recital 14 of the Amending Directive (2010/73/EU) suggests that employee information documents prepared by unlisted companies should be updated when necessary, although this is not reflected in the operative provisions of the amended Directive (for more information, see Legal update, Prospectus Directive exemption for share schemes extended to all European companies and to non-European companies on equivalent markets: Employee information documents: apparent new updating obligation for unlisted EEA companies (www.practicallaw.com/4-504-2291)).

 The ESMA/CESR guidance on employee information documents states: